 In 1886, at age 23, Allie gave birth to a son, Ernest Earl Minerd.
 The boy was raised by Allie's parents.

 In about 1889, when she was age 26, Allie married 28-year-old James Wesley Overholt (1861-1923), the son of Edward Overholt, whose name originally was spelled "Overholtz."
 James was a native of West Virginia, and his parents originally were from Virginia.

-Sadly, little Orra (seen here), who was born in March 1896, was sickly as a young girl, and died at age 12 or 13 in 1908.
+Sadly, little Orra, who was born in March 1896, was sickly as a young girl.
+At the age of 11 years, 10 months, she was stricken with an infection of her heart (endocarditis) and pneumonia, added to acute rheumatism, and succumbed on Jan.
+22, 1908.
 In her final illness, she is said to have embroidered a doily which her mother treasured for many years afterward as a poignant keepsake.
 Orra was buried at Hillview Cemetery in Greensburg, and her grave marker is badly faded today.